mredenti/ModernCMake/slides/episodes/library.md

 <!--
   A project almost always consists of more than a single executable built from a single source file.
 Projects are split across multiple source files, often spread across different subdirectories in the source tree.
 This practice not only helps in keeping source code organized within a project, but greatly favors modularity, code reuse, and separation of concerns, since common tasks can be grouped into libraries.
 This separation also simplifies and speeds up recompilation of a project during development.
-In this recipe, we will show how to group sources into libraries and how to link targets against these libraries.
+In this recipe, we will show

+  how to group sources into libraries and how to link targets against these libraries.

+  Keeping everything in one directory is fine for simple projects, but most real world projects split their files across multiple directories.
+It is common to find different file types or individual modules grouped under their own directories, or for files belonging to logical functional groupings to be in their own part of the project’s directory hierarchy.
+While the directory structure may be driven by how developers think of the project, the way the project is structured also impacts the build system.
 -->

 - Most projects consist of multiple source files